One Day in Edinburgh: Must-See Itinerary for First-Time Visitors

 Where We Went: The Mitre

-We chose The Mitre, a traditional pub on the Royal Mile.
-It is a casual spot that’s easy to reach from the castle, and their Cullen Skink (a creamy smoked haddock soup) is filling (but light enough after that hearty breakfast) and a great sample of traditional Scottish food.
+We chose The Mitre, a traditional Scottish pub on the Royal Mile.
+It is a casual spot that’s easy to reach from the castle, and their Cullen Skink (a creamy smoked haddock soup) is filling (but light enough after that hearty breakfast) and another great sample of traditional Scottish food.

 After lunch, take an Uber or local bus to the Royal Botanic Garden.
 Entry to the Botanics is free, and it’s one of the best ways to enjoy a calmer side of Edinburgh.
 The garden covers 70 acres and offers great views.